Learning to Describe Solutions for Bug Reports Based on Developer Discussions: Introduction

 \section{Introduction}

 Software bugs in open-source projects are reported through issue tracking systems like GitHub Issues.
 When a bug is reported, a discussion is initiated among developers to collectively resolve it~\cite{NoyoriGood}.
-The \textit{bug resolution} process is often strenuous and time-consuming, involving extended deliberations~\cite{LiuBugSum} among multiple participants~\cite{KavalerPerceived}, spanning several months or even longer~\cite{KikasIssueDynamics}.
+The \textit{bug resolution} process is often strenuous and time-consuming, involving extended deliberations~\cite{LiuBugSum} among multiple participants~\cite{KavalerPerceived}, spanning long periods of time~\cite{KikasIssueDynamics}.
 Although a solution often emerges within the discussion~\cite{AryaInfo}, this can easily get lost in a large amount of text~\cite{LiuBugSum}.
-Wading through a long discussion to determine whether a solution has been recommended, comprehending it, and then implementing it can be daunting, especially for developers who are not closely following the discussion~\cite{AryaInfo,TanFirst}.
-This delays implementation, and consequently, the bug persists in the code base, threatening the reliability of the software.
+Wading through a long discussion to determine whether a solution has been suggested, comprehending it, and then implementing it can be daunting, especially for developers who are not closely following the discussion~\cite{AryaInfo,TanFirst}.
+Consequently, the resolution can be delayed.

-As developers scan through the long discussion, it is desirable to have an automated system which can guide them to more easily absorb information relevant towards implementing the solution.
-In this work, we propose automatically generating a concise natural language description of the solution by synthesizing the relevant content as it emerges in the discussion.
-For example, as the discussion in Figure~\ref{fig:main-ex} progresses, the cause of the bug is identified as the shutter getting closed ``when seeking to an unprepared period" and a solution emerges: ``suppress closing the shutter in this case, provided the old and new periods belong to the same window." \textbf{Our primary task aims to generate a concise description of this solution}: \textit{Prevent shutter closing for within-window seeks to unprepared periods}.
+As developers scan through the long discussion, it is desirable to have an automated system that guides them to more easily absorb information relevant towards implementing the solution.
+We propose automatically generating a concise natural language description of the solution by synthesizing relevant content as it emerges in the discussion.
+For example, as the discussion in Figure~\ref{fig:main-ex} progresses, the cause of the bug is identified as the shutter getting closed ``when seeking to an unprepared period'' and a solution emerges: ``suppress closing the shutter in this case, provided the old and new periods belong to the same window.''
+Our task aims to describe this solution: \textit{Prevent shutter closing for within-window seeks to unprepared periods}.

 To study this task, we build a corpus from bug report discussions on GitHub Issues.
 The changes made within the code base to resolve the bug are often linked to the bug report in the form of a commit or pull request.
 We develop a novel approach to obtain noisy supervision for the solution description from the associated commit message or pull request title which describe the bug-resolving changes in natural language.
 To control for noise, we apply filtering techniques.
 The dataset and code are publicly available for research use.\footnote{ \url{https://github.com/panthap2/describing-bug-report-solutions}}